deividAlfa/stm32_soldering_iron_controller/README.md

 <a id="Setup_instructions"></a>
 ## Flashing the firmware<br>
-Download the binary already compiled from the /BOARDS folder, flash it using stlink, and it would be done.<br>
+Download the binary **STM32SolderingStation.bin** already compiled from the /BOARDS folder and flash it using stlink.<br>
 There's no support for custom bootloaders, and there won't be, as flash is almost full in 64KB devices.<br>
 Use one of these ST-LINK clones ($3 or less), refer to the schematics for the SWD pinout.<br>